IBM/watson-discovery-ui/README.md

 2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
 Once deployed, the app can be viewed by clicking 'View app'.
 ![](doc/source/images/toolchain-pipeline.png)

-3. To see the app and services created and configured for this journey, use the Bluemix dashboard.
+3. To see the app and services created and configured for this journey, use the IBM Cloud dashboard.
 The app is named `watson-discovery-ui` with a unique suffix.
 The following services are created and easily identified by the `wdui-` prefix:
     * wdui-discovery-service

 ## Run locally